abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 ![Abraham](img/classification_report.jpg)

 ## Project Highlight(s)
-✅Model achieved an accuracy of >90% using K-Nearest Neighbor machine learning algorithm ✅Model built on robust dataset classified & labelled by expert Obstetricians to ensure reliable and actionable prediction ✅Model operationalized with a user friendly flask web application
+✅ Model achieved an accuracy of >90% using K-Nearest Neighbor machine learning algorithm ✅ Model built on robust dataset classified & labelled by expert Obstetricians to ensure reliable and actionable prediction ✅ Model operationalized with a user friendly flask web application

 ## Data-Driven Solution
   ### Deploying the Model with a Flask Web App